saumitra403/Git-Katas/README.md

 This repository contains greeting messages

-file1.txt -----> Used for practicing basic staging and commits file1s.txt -----> Created for practicing how workspace changes in branches and how solving merge conflits src/mylib.c ------> Created for practicing clean up the repository greeting.txt ------> Created for practicing merging and solving conflics file2.txt ------> Used to practice reset commands testfile.txt ------> To practice revert bug.txt ------> To practice stashing
+file1s.txt -----> Created for practicing how workspace changes in branches and solving merge conflits <br />
+src/mylib.c ------> Created for practicing cleaning up the repository <br />
+greeting.txt ------> Created for practicing merging and solving conflics <br />
+testfile.txt ------> To practice revert <br />
+bug.txt ------> To practice stashing <br />